+Child Tax Credit

+Can I claim?

+Full-time, non-advanced education 4

+Approved training

+How much can I claim?

+How do you pay Child Tax Credit?

+What if I'm getting another benefit?

+How do I claim or get more information?

+Help and advice 11 Backdating your claim 11

+Your rights and obligations 12

+Working Tax Credit

+Can I claim?
+7

+How much can I claim?
+8

+Can I get help with the costs of childcare if I'm working?
+10

+How do you pay Working Tax Credit?
+10

+We have a range of services for disabled people.
+These include guidance in Braille, audio and large print.
+Most of our forms are also available in large print.
+Please contact our helplines for more information.

+Ffoniwch 0300 200 1900 i dderbyn fersiynau Cymraeg o ffurflenni a chanllawiau.
+This leaflet explains what Child Tax Credit and Working Tax Credit are, who can get them and how to make a claim.

+Introduction

 Who can claim?
 Child Tax Credit supports families with children (this can include children until their 16th birthday and young persons aged from 16 but under 20 years old).
 You can claim whether or not you are in work.
 The amount you get is based on your income.
-As a rough guide, you may get an award of tax credits if:

-- you have one child and a household income up to £26,000 - you have two children and a household income up to £32,200.
-It's important to know that these figures are a guide only.
+As a rough guide, you may get an award of tax credits if: • you have 1 child and a household income up to £26,000 • you have 2 children and a household income up to £32,600 It's important to know that these figures are a guide only.
 Depending on your circumstances you may still qualify if your household income is higher.
-For example, if you pay for registered or approved childcare, are claiming for more than two children or have a child with a disability.
-See the table on page 5.
+For example, if you pay for registered or approved childcare, are claiming for more than 2 children or have a child with a disability.
+See the table on page 6.
 Working Tax Credit supports working people, whether employed or self-employed, on low incomes by topping-up earnings.
 Child Tax Credit and Working Tax Credit do not affect Child Benefit payments, which we pay separately.
 To qualify for tax credits, you have to be aged 16 or over and usually live in the UK - that is, England, Scotland, Wales or Northern Ireland.
 The UK does not include the Channel Islands or the Isle of Man.
 Some people may be able to get tax credits even if they do not live in the UK.

-Please phone our helpline (see page 11) for more information if you don't live in the UK but you (or your partner if you have one) are a national of a country in the European Economic Area (EEA\) or of Switzerland and you:
+Please phone our helpline (see page 11) for more information if you don't live in the UK but you (or your partner if you have one) are a national of a country in the European Economic Area (EEA) or of Switzerland and you:

 - work in the UK

-- are a Crown servant posted overseas or their accompanying partner, or
+- are a Crown servant posted overseas or their accompanying partner

 - live in the EEA or Switzerland and are getting:

 - UK State Pension

 - contribution-based Employment and Support Allowance

 - Industrial Injuries Disablement Benefit

 - Widow's Benefit or Bereavement Benefit

 - Incapacity Benefit

-- Severe Disablement Allowance.
+- Severe Disablement Allowance

-- \ The EEA consists of all Member States of the European Union (EU) plus Norway, Iceland and Liechtenstein.
+- The EEA consists of all Member States of the European Union (EU) plus Norway, Iceland and Liechtenstein.

 You may not be able to get tax credits if you are subject to 'immigration control'.
-Immigration control means either one of the following:
+Immigration control means: